CompareComparisons

 Use Readwise if:

-• Your primary information problem is reading retention and highlight capture
+• Your main problem is reading retention and highlight capture.

-• You want spaced repetition review of what you've read
+• You want spaced-repetition review of what you have read.

 Use LLMnesia if:

-• Your primary information problem is finding past AI conversation output
+• Your main problem is finding past AI conversation output.

 Can Readwise capture my AI conversations?

-Readwise Reader can save web pages, and you could theoretically bookmark a ChatGPT or Claude conversation URL for later reading.
-However, Readwise is not designed for AI chat capture — it's built for highlights from static reading material.
+Readwise Reader can save web pages, and you could bookmark a ChatGPT or Claude URL for later reading.
+But Readwise is built for highlights from static reading material, not AI chat capture.
 Conversation history is dynamic and session-based, not a document you highlight.

-Readwise captures highlights you manually select from things you read — articles, books, PDFs, newsletters.
-LLMnesia automatically indexes AI conversations you have.
+Readwise captures highlights you manually select from things you read.
+LLMnesia automatically indexes the AI conversations you have.
 Different input types, different workflows, different retrieval needs.

 I use Readwise Reader for research.
 Is LLMnesia still useful?

 Yes.
-Readwise Reader handles your reading pipeline — what you consume from the web and documents.
-LLMnesia handles what you produce in AI conversations.
-If you use AI tools to process, summarise, or extend your research, LLMnesia covers the AI-side of that workflow.
+Reader handles what you consume from the web and documents; LLMnesia handles what you produce in AI conversations.
+If you use AI tools to process or extend your research, LLMnesia covers that side of the workflow.

-No. LLMnesia is free with no subscription.
-Readwise charges a monthly fee.
-They serve different purposes, so comparing cost is secondary to understanding whether each tool covers the use case you need.
+No. LLMnesia is a free Chrome extension.
+Readwise is a paid subscription.
+They serve different purposes, so cost is secondary to whether each tool covers the use case you need.

 Stop losing AI answers